 - 1 large butternut squash, cubed (and peel removed)

 - Chopped fresh herbs to garnish (I used rosemary and parsley)

 - Boil water in a large pot and with 1 tablespoon of salt.
 Add the cubed butternut squash and boil for about 10 minutes until soft and mashable.
 Smaller cubes will cook through faster.

 - Strain the water out of the pot and mash the squash with a potato masher.
-If you’re adding goat cheese, crumble it up and mix it in as well.
+Crumble the goat cheese in and stir until it is well blended and a creamy texture.